-However, in terms of cell shape factor, no significant differences were observed among the scaffolds with different patterns.
+However, in terms of the cell shape factor, no significant differences were observed among the scaffolds with different patterns.

-Anyway, the obtained findings confirmed a strong influence of the lay-down pattern and, hence, of the pore geometry on the viability/proliferation of AMSCs seeded and cultured on PCL scaffolds.
+Nevertheless, the obtained findings confirmed a strong influence of the lay-down pattern and, hence, of the pore geometry on the viability/proliferation of the AMSCs seeded and cultured on the PCL scaffolds.

-In the literature, many works frequently report the important role of reverse engineering [30]-[33], computer-aided design (CAD) and finite element analysis [34]-[37], as well as the advances in methodologies of analysis and design strategies to develop smart devices for different applications [38]-[41].
+In the literature, many studies frequently report the important roles of reverse engineering [30]-[33], computer-aided design (CAD), and finite element analysis [34]-[37], as well as the advances in methodologies of analysis and design strategies to develop smart devices for different applications [38]-[41].

-For this reason, although the results suggest that a pattern of 0/90° would improve in vitro AMSC proliferation, the combination of lay-down patterns and, hence, of pores with different geometries within a single scaffold may represent a potential solution towards the design of functionally graded structures capable to promote optimal tissue regeneration, while providing the required flexibility and strength.
+For this reason, although the results suggest that a pattern of 0/90° would improve in vitro AMSC proliferation, the combination of lay-down patterns and, hence, of pores with different geometries within a single scaffold may represent a potential solution for the design of functionally graded structures that are capable of promoting optimal tissue regeneration while providing the required flexibility and strength.

 conclusions

-Taking into account the current scenario and a critical analysis on the breast reconstruction techniques, principles and design methods for the development of 3D additive manufactured structures were proposed in breast reconstructive surgery.
+Taking into account the current scenario and a critical analysis on the breast reconstruction techniques, principles, and design methods for the development of 3D additively manufactured structures were proposed for breast reconstructive surgery.

 In particular, an insight into the design and analysis of 3D scaffolds with different lay-down patterns was provided to improve surgery outcomes.

-The possibility to fabricate 3D scaffolds with tailored architectures, functional and structural features, by varying the lay-down pattern and, hence, the pore geometry, was stressed.
+The possibility of fabricating 3D scaffolds with tailored architectures, functional and structural features by varying the lay-down pattern and, hence, the pore geometry, was stressed.

-Biological analyses also demonstrated the effect of the lay-down pattern on the viability/proliferation of AMSCs.
+Biological analyses also demonstrated the effect of the lay-down pattern on the viability/proliferation of the AMSCs.

-The reported experimental results together with image capture and analysis techniques (i.e., reverse engineering) would suggest the feasibility to develop customized structures and technical solutions in breast reconstructive surgery.
+The reported experimental results, together with the image capture and analysis techniques (i.e. reverse engineering) would suggest the feasibility of developing customised structures and technical solutions in breast reconstructive surgery.

 Acknowledgments

-The authors gratefully acknowledge Mrs. Mariarosaria Bonetti (Institute of Polymers, Composites and Biomaterials – National Research Council of Italy) for her contribution related to CAD/CAM systems.
+The authors gratefully acknowledge Mrs Mariarosaria Bonetti (Institute of Polymers, Composites and Biomaterials – National Research Council of Italy) for her contribution related to CAD/CAM systems.

 references

 A. Filiberti, A. Rimoldi, M. Callegari, M. Nava, V. Zanini, A. Grisotti, Immediate versus delayed breast reconstruction.
-A psychological answer, Eur J Plast Surg 13 (1990), pp. 55-58.
+A psychological answer, Eur J Plast Surg 13 (1990) pp. 55-58.

-P. Zhang, C. Z. Li, C. T. Wu, G. M. Jiao, F. Yan, H. C. Zhu, X. P. Zhang, Comparison of immediate breast reconstruction after mastectomy and mastectomy alone for breast cancer: a meta-analysis, Eur J Surg Oncol 43(2) (2017), pp. 285-293.
+P. Zhang, C. Z. Li, C. T. Wu, G. M. Jiao, F. Yan, H. C. Zhu, X. P. Zhang, Comparison of immediate breast reconstruction after mastectomy and mastectomy alone for breast cancer: a meta-analysis, Eur J Surg Oncol 43(2) (2017) pp. 285-293.

-S. H. Park, W. Han, T. K. Yoo, H. B. Lee, U. S. Jin, H. Chang, K. W. Minn, D. Y. Noh, Oncologic safety of immediate breast reconstruction for invasive breast cancer patients: a matched case control study, J Breast Cancer 19(1) (2016), pp. 68-75.
+S. H. Park, W. Han, T. K. Yoo, H. B. Lee, U. S. Jin, H. Chang, K. W. Minn, D. Y. Noh, Oncologic safety of immediate breast reconstruction for invasive breast cancer patients: a matched case control study, J Breast Cancer 19(1) (2016) pp. 68-75.

-G. Catanuto, N. Rocco, M. B. Nava, Surgical decision making in conservative mastectomies, Gland Surg 5(1) (2016), pp. 69-74.
+G. Catanuto, N. Rocco, M. B. Nava, Surgical decision making in conservative mastectomies, Gland Surg 5(1) (2016) pp. 69-74.

-M. B. Nava, N. Rocco, G. Catanuto, Conservative mastectomies: an overview, Gland Surg 4(6) (2015), pp. 463-466.
+M. B. Nava, N. Rocco, G. Catanuto, Conservative mastectomies: an overview, Gland Surg 4(6) (2015) pp. 463-466.

-N. Rocco, G. Catanuto, M. B. Nava, What is the evidence behind conservative mastectomies?, Gland Surg 4(6) (2015), pp. 506-518.
+N. Rocco, G. Catanuto, M. B. Nava, What is the evidence behind conservative mastectomies?, Gland Surg 4(6) (2015) pp. 506-518.

 N. Rocco, C. Rispoli, L. Moja, B. Amato, L. Iannone, S. Testa, A. Spano, G. Catanuto, A. Accurso, M. B. Nava, Different types of implants for reconstructive breast surgery, Cochrane Database Syst Rev 5 (2016) CD010895.

-G. Catanuto, F. Pappalardo, N. Rocco, M. Leotta, V. Ursino, P. Chiodini, F. Buggi, S. Folli, F. Catalano, M. B. Nava, Formal analysis of the surgical pathway and development of a new software tool to assist surgeons in the decision making in primary breast surgery, Breast 29 (2016), pp. 74-81.
+G. Catanuto, F. Pappalardo, N. Rocco, M. Leotta, V. Ursino, P. Chiodini, F. Buggi, S. Folli, F. Catalano, M. B. Nava, Formal analysis of the surgical pathway and development of a new software tool to assist surgeons in the decision making in primary breast surgery, Breast 29 (2016) pp. 74-81.